 If that value sounds unusually low in comparison to typical costs associated with residential solar ($3 to $4 dollars per watt), it should.
 The “economies of scale” concept is in full effect with the solar industry.

 The largest solar system installed in the world is the Kamuthi Power Plant, which went live in December 2016 in India.
 The 648 MW array was bid at $0.93 per watt and can supply energy to over 150,000 households.

-It should be clarified that these gargantuan solar plants are more commonly referred to as “solar farms” than smaller ground mount arrays often see with community solar projects.
+It should be clarified that these massive solar plants are more commonly referred to as “solar farms” than smaller ground mount arrays often see with community solar projects.
 Solar systems at the scale of the Kamuthi Power Plant are the size of entire towns and thus take on the name “solar farm” to reference the size of the install (see above image).
 The term more commonly used with community solar is “solar gardens” due to the fact that the system could be only a few acres and could even live in someone’s backyard.

 Building a solar farm: how does it work?

-When considering building a solar farm, whether it be a 50 kW array or a 50 MW array and larger, here are five key questions you should ask:
+When considering building a solar farm, whether it be a 50 kW array or a 50 MW project and larger, here are five key questions you should ask:

 1. How many acres do I need for this size of a power plant?